wonderseen/SubNet-One-Shot-Learning-for-Image-Classification/README.md

 # SubNet: One-Shot-Learning-for-Image-Classification
 A complete project for image classification with an interface provided for ROC test.

+# Environment Configuration
+1. Tensorflow-cpu 1.3 for Linux
+2. opencv-python-dev, numpy and some common 3rd party modules for python

 # Project Structure
 >*SubNet*  <br />
 >*|*  <br />